ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 * main
 {%- endhighlight -%}

-Currently, I'm in the main branch, and we can see an astheristic on it.
+Currently, I'm in the main branch, and we can see an asterisk on it.
 This command list only the local branches.
 If you need, you can list the remote branches with `-r` parameter.

 {%- highlight bash -%}
 git branch -r